teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 ---
 title: Psuedo-Refactoring
 date: "2023-07-04"
-description: This is a blog post about how I would refactor my first public Python project to improve its robustness.
+description: Before I start working on a new personal or professional project, I review my old projects and imagine how I would refactor them.
 ---

 # What is psuedo-refactoring?